heineaabo/CCD-Pairing-model/README.md

 python CCD_pairing.py {h} {p} {xi} {g} {alpha}
 ```
 where
-* h - number of hole states.
-That is, the number of particles in your system.
+* h - Number of particles in your system.
-* p - number of particle states.
-That is, the number of virtual orbitals in your basis.
+* p - Number of unoccupied orbitals.
 * xi - The level spacing.
 * g - Interaction strength.
 * alpha - Iterative mixing constant a=(0,1].
 Optional, it is set to 0.5 when avoided.